-There have been several studies on classification and clustering of patients based on specific diseases. \cite{nieuwenhuis2012classification} proposed a model for classifying of schizophrenia patients based on their brain Magnetic Resonance Imaging (MRI) scans using Support Vector Machine (SVM) method. \cite{jena2015distributed} compared different classification algorithms to predict chronic-kidney-disease. \cite{bhakta2016prediction} proposed a prediction method for depression using a machine learning classifier to expedite the treatment procedure. \cite{Manimekalai2016PredictionOH} compared different machine learning classifiers for predicting heart disease, and represented that SVM classifier with genetic algorithm has better prediction accuracy. \cite{aneeshkumar2015novel} proposed a fuzzy based classification for liver disorder diagnosis. \cite{chaurasia2014data} concentrated on detection of breast cancer using different machine learning methods such as RepTree and Radial Basis Function (RBF) Network.
+There have been several studies on the classification and clustering of patients based on specific diseases. \cite{nieuwenhuis2012classification} proposed a model for classifying schizophrenia patients based on their brain Magnetic Resonance Imaging (MRI) scans using the Support Vector Machine (SVM) method. \cite{jena2015distributed} compared different classification algorithms to predict chronic-kidney-disease. \cite{manimekalai2016prediction} compared different machine learning classifiers for predicting heart disease, and represented that SVM classifier with genetic algorithm has better prediction accuracy. \cite{chaurasia2017data} concentrated on the detection of breast cancer using different machine learning methods such as RepTree and Radial Basis Function (RBF) Network.

-\cite{shouman2012integrating} integrated decision tree and K-means clustering to predict the heart disease on Cleveland Clinic Foundation Heart disease data set. \cite{adegunsoye2018phenotypic} used clustering method to identify four patients' groups with interstitial lung disease, and showed that grouping patients could improve the efficacy of therapeutic interventions in future clinical trials.
+\cite{shouman2012integrating} integrated decision tree and K-means clustering to predict heart disease on Cleveland Clinic Foundation Heart disease data set. \cite{adegunsoye2018phenotypic} used the clustering method to identify four patient groups with interstitial lung disease, and showed that grouping patients could improve the efficacy of therapeutic interventions in future clinical trials.